 - University of Michigan (J.D. magna cum laude 2002; Order of the Coif; Henry M. Bates Memorial Award; Editor-in-Chief, Michigan Law Review); The College of Wooster (B.A. summa cum laude with departmental honors 1999; Phi Beta Kappa)

-- District of Columbia, Ohio, U.S. Supreme Court, and U.S. Courts of Appeals for the First, Fifth, Sixth, Seventh, Eighth, Ninth, and D.C.
+- District of Columbia, Ohio, U.S. Supreme Court, and U.S. Courts of Appeals for the First, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, and D.C.
 Circuits

 - Acting Assistant Attorney General and Principal Deputy Assistant Attorney General, Civil Division, U.S. Department of Justice (2015-2017); Counselor to the Attorney General of the United States (2014-2015); Deputy Assistant Attorney General (2012-2014) and Senior Counsel (2011-2012), Office of Legal Counsel, U.S. Department of Justice; Solicitor General (2008-2011) and Deputy Solicitor (2007-2008), Ohio Attorney General’s Office; and Associate Legal Officer in the Chambers of President Theodor Meron, International Criminal Tribunal for the Former Yugoslavia, The Hague, Netherlands (2004–2005)

 - Law Clerk to: Justice John Paul Stevens, Supreme Court of the United States (2003-2004) and Judge Judith W. Rogers, U.S. Court of Appeals, District of Columbia Circuit (2002-2003)